Funding your degree - Kent and Medway Medical School

 International students

-Fees for international students are also £46,400.
+Fees for international students are £49,700 (26/27).
 Where permitted by law or government policy, we reserve the right to increase tuition fees to the maximum permitted level.
 For continuing students fees will increase year on year by no more than RPI + 3% in each academic year of study except where regulated.*

-Fees and the financial support available differs for international students.
+Fees and the financial support available differ for international students.

 Kent and Medway Medical School Financial Support Package

-KMMS has a generous financial support package for eligible students who start their studies in September 2023.
-Students who meet specific eligibility criteria will be entitled to receive the Kent and Medway Medical School Financial Support Package 23/24.
-Eligible students will receive £1,500 for their first year of study.
-Funding for years 2-5 will be at £1,000 per year.
+KMMS has a generous financial support package for eligible students who start their studies in September 2026.
+Students who meet specific eligibility criteria will be entitled to receive the Kent and Medway Medical School Financial Support Package (KMMS FSP) 25/26.
+Eligible students will receive £1,000 per year of study.

 To be eligible, you must fulfil the following criteria:

-- You must be ordinarily resident in England
+• You must be ordinarily resident in England (as determined by Student Finance England).

-- you must come from a household where the annual income is less than £30,000 per year
+• You are from a household where the annual income is £35,000* or less per year

-- your household is located in an area that traditionally has low levels of participation in higher education as defined by the Office for Students.
-A list of postcodes and their classifications by participation (polar 4) can be found on the Office for Students website.
+• your household is located in an area that traditionally has had low levels of participation in higher education as defined by the Office for Students (TUNDRA Q1).
+A list of postcodes and their classification by participation (TUNDRA) can be found on the Office for Students website.

 Other financial support